JuliaSmoothOptimizers/LinearOperators.jl/docs/src/tutorial.md

 It is often useful to reuse the memory used by the operator.
 For that use, we can use `mul!` as if we were using matrices.
-We may wait to reuse the vectors preallocated by the operator in order to save memory
+We may want to reuse the vectors preallocated by the operator in order to save memory

 ```@example ex2
 using LinearOperators, LinearAlgebra # hide